sitefinitysteve/vue-diff-text/README.md

 ## What you get

 - Works with Vue 3 Composition API
-- Five different diff strategies: characters, words, words with spaces, lines, and sentences
+- Six different diff strategies: characters, words, words with spaces, lines, sentences, and HTML
 - Perfect for text, documents, and prose comparisons
 - Easy to customize with CSS variables
 - Full TypeScript support